 People always try to simplify their lives.
 What are your means of transport?
 Ah, these subways that make everybody tired of.
 Although it is the most widely used means of transport today, many people do not like it.
 Why?
 It’s not exciting and boring.
 The dark tunnels, the densities, the lack of air, and the view debunk the subway.
 If you do not want to get tired of the metro in the destination country, stay with us.
 We will share with you unusual vehicles that are hiding in different countries around the world.

 Junk - sailing ship

 No, we are not talking about future transportation.
 Today, you can see such unusual vehicles on the streets of London.
-These taxis, given into use since 2010, look like a small space ship because of its shape.
+These taxis, given into use since 2010, look like a small spaceship because of their shape.
 Do not get scared; the aliens will not kidnap you.
 This comfortable future transportation like vehicles is designed for four people.
 They are computer-controlled and drive on a particular trajectory.

 Canal taxi in Bangkok